common-voice/CorporaCreator/README.rst

 Spelling Corrections
 ````````````````````

-Suppose you found that one, or more English sentences had a mispelling of the word "masquerade" as "masqurade" (sic).
+Suppose you found that one, or more English sentences had a misspelling of the word "masquerade" as "masqurade" (sic).
 As this is concerned with the English language you would write code in the `en.py`_ plugin.
-A siimple solution would be to replace all occurances of "masqurade" (sic) with "masquerade" in every sentence.
+A simple solution would be to replace all occurrences of "masqurade" (sic) with "masquerade" in every sentence.
 One could do this as follows:

 ::